pepijnkokke/LogStreamer/README.md

 does too.
 But I do have my doubts, because _continuously_ is often, so just in case, you can easily edit this in run.sh (`--query-every=`).

-And yes.
-Adding an image was necessary.
+And yes, adding an image was necessary.